 What Are The Odds?
 FanDuel Says It Won't Honor Huge Payouts After Error

 Late in the fourth quarter of last weekend's Denver Broncos football game, the Broncos were well-positioned for a win.
-The team trailed the Oakland Raiders 19-17, but Denver was in comfortable range to score a three-point field goal.
+The team trailed the Oakland Raiders 19-17, but Denver was in comfortable range to score a field goal.

-But strangely, for an 18-second period, Denver was a long-shot, 750-1 underdog to win the game on the bookmaker FanDuel.
+But strangely, for an 18-second period, Denver was a long shot, 750-1 underdog to win the game on the bookmaker FanDuel.

-Sports gambling was legalized in New Jersey this summer and Newark resident Anthony Prince jumped at the seemingly impossible odds.
+Sports gambling was legalized in New Jersey this summer, and Newark resident Anthony Prince jumped at the seemingly impossible odds.
 He placed a $110 bet on Denver, a local TV station reports, receiving a ticket that showed potential winnings of $82,500 from the counter of the Meadowlands Racetrack.

 Those odds were a mistake, says FanDuel — and even though the Broncos ended up winning the game, bettors like Prince won't be getting their payday, at least for now.